gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 ## Welcome !

-Today, we will dive into the world of Low Level Exploitation.
+Today, we will dive into the world of low-level exploitation.

 For this introduction, we will break into a simple C program containing a simple vulnerability.